tipt0e/uxdstools/README.md

 Group structure looks like this:

-\# slakaz, unix, mikro-net.com
+    # slakaz, unix, mikro-net.com
     dn: cn=slakaz,ou=unix,dc=mikro-net,dc=com
     cn: slakaz
     description: SLAKAZ System Group
     objectClass: top
     objectClass: posixGroup
     gidNumber: 1111
     memberUid: luser

-This again, is __alpha__ software, tested only by me, and it comes with no guarantes or warranties.
+This again, is beta software, tested only by me, and it comes with no guarantes or warranties.
 But I hope someone can find it useful.

 To Do: